 This Exploration Target was partially tested in the follow-up drilling programme which was completed in the summer of 2021.
 A total of 249 holes were drilled, extending from the southern tip of the licence for a distance of 8 km to the north.
 Depths of mineralised sand reached up to 6m in some places, with average depths of 2.2m.
 A drone photogrammetric survey and bathymetric off-shore survey were also completed, which will assist in future mine and infrastructure planning.

-Once the drill samples have been assayed, an independent Competent Person will determine the appropriate upgrade to the existing Mineral Resource estimate.
-A significant upgrade will pave the way for GreenRoc to commence scoping level studies to assess the economic exploitation of the Project and to plan for the EIA and SIA work in 2022, as a precursor to an application for a Mining Licence.
+The drill samples have been assayed, and currently an independent Competent Person (IHC in Australia) is working on dertermining an upgrade to the existing Mineral Resource estimate.
+A significant upgrade will pave the way for GreenRoc to commence scoping level studies to assess the economic exploitation of the Project.
+As part of the road towards exploitation permit, an EIA and SIA was initiated also in 2022, with nearly all of the EIA field work now complete.